MohamedAbuzeid/Titanic-Survival-Analysis/README.md

 - Data Cleaning and Preprocessing
 - Exploratory Data Analysis (EDA)
 - Survival Rate Analysis by Class, Gender, and Age
-- Visualizations using Matplotlib and Seaborn
-- Machine Learning Model for Predicting Survival (Optional)

 ## 🛠️ Technologies Used
 - **Python**